Fire Control Notice

 The following burning, camping, heating and cooking guidelines are in force for the entire district of the City of Rockingham throughout the Prohibited Burning Period 1 December 2018 to 31 March 2019.
 These restrictions are in accordance with the Bush Fires Act 1954 and the City of Rockingham Health Local Laws 1996.

-No burning of any type is permitted during the Prohibited Burning Period.
+Except for the purposes of camping, heating or cooking (for which restrictions apply) no burning of any type is permitted during the Prohibited Burning Period.

 Camping, heating and cooking